huahuaedi/MARL_in_CAV_control_review/README.md

 ### 1.2 Contributions of this review

-Why label-efficient learning instead of supervised learning?
+Why multi-agent reinforcement learning on the extent of control dimensions for connected and automated vehicles(CAVs)?

 - 👉 **Affordable.**  For supervised learning, each task usually requires extensive labeled examples 💰.
 While for instruction learning, each task may require only one instruction and just a few examples 🤩.
 - 👉 **One model, all tasks.** An ideal AI system should be able to quickly understand and handle various new tasks 💫.